-In the second order in $\nu$ three diagrams contribute to renormalization.
-They are 1B, 1C, and the diagram 1A with a vertex substituted by counter-term \eq{Z2}.
-The sum of 1A and 1B has divergencies proportional to $\log^2 M_{P.V.}$ and $\log M_{P.V.}$.
-It is important that the coefficients before these terms do not depend on external frequencies $\omega$.
-For this reason, these divergencies can be compensated by {\em local} counter-terms:
+Three diagrams contribute to renormalization in the second order in $\nu$.
+These are the diagrams 1B, 1C, and the diagram 1A with the vertex replaced by the counterterm in \eq{Z2}.
+The sum of 1A and 1B could contain divergencies proportional to $\log^2 M_{P.V.}$ and $\log M_{P.V.}$, but linear logarithm does not arise in our regularization.
+Let us emphasize that the coefficients before the divergent terms do not depend on external frequencies $\omega_i$.
+Therefore, the divergencies can be compensated by {\em local} counterterms:

+as it should be in a renormalizable theory.
+Moreover, the counterterm in \eq{nu2} does not contribute to the $\beta$-function.
+Its contribution is canceled by the contribution of the first order counterterm \eq{Z2} containing the derivative $dg_{2n+2}(\mu)/d\mu$ that should be accounted for in this order.

-as it should be in renormalizable theory.
-Moreover, the same counter-terms arise when one iterates the Gell-Mann-Low equation with a $\beta$-function constructed from the first order counter-terms, \eq{Z2}.
-Only the diagram in Fig. 1C, which is essentially new, contributes to the Gell-Mann-Low equation.
-This diagram is proportional to the first power of logarithm and the corresponding counter-term differs from the one in \eq{Z2} only by the factor $-\nu g_2 S_1 $ or $-\nu g_2\R $.
+Only the essentially new diagram in Fig. 1C contributes to the $\beta$-function.
+This diagram is proportional to the first power of the logarithm and the corresponding counterterm differs from the one in \eq{Z2} only by the factor $-\nu g_2 S_1=-\nu g_2\R $.